Introspection: using extensions#

 Getting proxies#

-The calling of exposed functionality is done through the exposed class proxy (SBProxy).
-To get the class proxy, you need to know at least the class name.
-In case there is a risk that several SAMSON Extensions might provide a class with the same name, then it is possible to specify the UUID of the extension that contains this class.
+Exposed functionality is called through a class proxy (SBProxy).
+To get the proxy, you need to know at least the class name.
+If several SAMSON extensions may provide a class with the same name, specify the UUID of the extension as well.

 Get a class proxy#